fletchjp/MERG-Arduino-OpenLCB/README.md

  The other is to sort out a structure for the use of EEPROM so that the data for the two buses does not overlap.

  There is a problem to be resolved for use of external EEPROM in that both buses need access.
-Only one initiation of the SPI is needed.
+Only one initiation of the I2C is needed.